 Eleven tracks, all written by the band, that comes in at thirty four minutes with a couple of re-recorded old songs and that techno mix!
 The Pauki take the bagpipe punk of bands like the Real McKenzies and take it to the next level.
 The added elements of Russian and hardcore punk definitely give them something extra and mark The Pauki as a band to follow.
 I really loved this album and goes to show that you can have a bit too much folk in your life sometimes.

-tribute to the worlds most famous and popular celtic punk band The Dropkick Murphys. recorded by the best celtic, punk, hardcore and Oi! bands in Russia and Ukraine!
+Tribute album to the worlds most famous and popular Celtic-Punk band The Dropkick Murphys.
+Recorded by the best Celtic, Punk, Hardcore and Oi! bands from Russia and Ukraine!

 As you would expect the album is dominated by celtic punk bands and several of these deserve to be internationally famous but other musical styles are represented too giving the album a real feel of what’s currently going on in the Russian/Eastern music scene.